dianamn/gallery-and-caption/readme.txt

 If you think, that you found a bug in our [WordPress Photo Gallery](https://huge-it.com/wordpress-photo-gallery/) plugin or have any question contact us at [info@huge-it.com](mailto:info@huge-it.com)

 == Changelog ==

+= 2.1.0 =
+* 1) Fixed the issue in Ligthbox Gallery where ratings option did not work.
+* 2) Fixed the issue in Slider view where options did not check the current image on dots/bullets.
+* 3) Fixed the issue in Lightbox view where like and rating images would not show.

 = 2.0.9 =
 * 1) Fixed the issue where 2 shortcodes bringing conflict with class IDs